History

 These efforts finally paid off and there is now cause for celebration.
 Subsequent to the meetings and the discussions, often participated in by Joanne Karchmer of Councilperson Kernighan’s office, the City decided that the GLTCC’s proposal met ACTIA’s (Alameda County Transportation Improvement Agency) grant criteria, and in fact would show well in the competition for ACTIA funding.
 In December of 2008 the City applied for an ACTIA grant to help pay for the L/M/LP Project.
 In all, 28 grant applications totaling $11.2 million were submitted, leaving ACTIA with the task of winnowing down the candidates to match the $4 million in funds available for the program.
 Each proposed project was reviewed and graded by ACTIA staff and by ACTIA’s Bicycle and Pedestrian Advisory Committee.
 The Lakeshore/MacArthur/Lake Park Improvement Project scored second highest among the 28 proposed projects and on April 23, 2009 was awarded a $573,599 grant by ACTIA’s Board of Directors.
 The ACTIA grant, together with the already committed Paygo funds (thanks to Councilperson Kernighan), AC Transit allocation to relocate and reconfigure several bus stops, and Measure DD funds to mitigate the traffic effects of Lake Merritt Improvement Program, brought the total funds available for the L/M/LP Project to just over $1.2 million and design will soon commence.

-As shown in the Conceptual Plans, the ACTIA approved project will include:
+As shown in the Conceptual Plans, the ACTIA approved project included:

 Lakeshore/Lake Park Intersection Improvements: